 f.
 The Purchasing Agent is further authorized to cooperate with the Allenstown School District and/or the School Administrative Unit to maximize any savings for products and services purchased pursuant to this Paragraph

-Section 5.0: Procedures
+ection 5.0: Procedures

 Payment Vouchers.
 A completed payment voucher and supporting documentation is required for all expenditures.
 All requests for payment must be submitted to the Town Administrator, or the Administrator’s designee, for processing in accordance with the internal control procedures adopted by the Board.
 Those departments that have been authorized to do so may enter their invoices into the accounts payable system for payment.